chelsea-eidel/ai-security-compliance/README.md

 An AI-assisted security compliance scanner and auto-remediator for source code repositories.
 It runs a suite of third-party scanners plus custom pattern-based rules across one or many repos, normalizes the findings into a single model, and (once the remediation side is wired up) drafts fixes via the Anthropic Claude API and opens PRs for review.

+## Authors Note
+This was a live-build during a Yahoo technical interview.
+I used Claude as a pair-programming assistant to scaffold the service, then iterated through back-and-forth review.
+There's still many TODOs for full service, but this is a working demo as-is.

 ## What this does

 At a high level: